-NDTE: Asbestos removal should be carried out in accordance with statutory regulations.
+NOTE: Asbestos removal should be carried out in accordance with statutory regulations.

 - For existing contributory buildings, retain original materials where possible.
-Where materials require replacement, the policy of replacing 'like for like' should be applied; - ii.
-External colour schemes to existing buildings should be appropriate to the architectural period and style of the building, based on historical evidence where possible;
+Where materials require replacement, the policy of replacing 'like for like' should be applied; - External colour schemes to existing buildings should be appropriate to the architectural period and style of the building, based on historical evidence where possible;

-- New materials and colours that are compatible but distinguish the addition and alteration from the existing building are preferred; and, - New materials should be easily distinguishable from existing materials without detracting from the character and heritage significance of the Precinct.
+- iii.
+New materials and colours that are compatible but distinguish the addition and alteration from the existing building are preferred; and. - iv.
+New materials should be easily distinguishable from existing materials without detracting from the character and heritage significance of the Precinct.

+Existing Buildings:

+- Where possible existing materials should be retained.
+For contributory buildings where original materials require replacement, the policy of replacing 'like for like' should be applied. - P2 Replacement of existing materials with new materials shall be approved if demonstrably compatible with the immediate locality.

+P3 Reinstatement of original colour is encouraged for contributory buildings.
+Where possible this should be informed by historical evidence including photos and paint scrapes.

+Additions and Alterations:

+- P4.1 Materials and colours to additions and alterations should either match the original or be compatible with the immediate locality.
+New materials and colours that are compatible but distinguish the addition and alteration from the existing building are preferred. - P4.2 Roofs of alterations or additions should be clad in materials that do not detract from the built form of the existing dwelling.

+Existing Buildings:

-Performance Criteria Acceptable Development Provisions Exis Existing Buildings: Existing Buildings: P1 Where possible existing materials should be retained.
-For contributory buildings where original materials require replacement, the policy of replacing 'like for like' should be applied.
-A1 Existing face brick and stonework is retained.
-P 2 Replacement of existing materials with new materials shall be approved if demonstrably compatible with the immediate locality.
-A2.1 Original cladding materials should not be removed.
-Where repairs or replacement is necessary, this should be undertaken using materials consistent with existing fabric.
-A2.2 Existing timber joinery retained or replaced with new timber joinery to match existing where required.
-A2.3 Existing roof material is retained or replaced as required.
+- A1 Existing face brick and stonework is retained. - A2.1 Original cladding materials should not be removed.
+Where repairs or replacement is necessary, this should be undertaken using materials consistent with existing fabric. - A2.2 Existing timber joinery retained or replaced with new timber joinery to match existing where required. - A2.3 Existing roof material is retained or replaced as required.

 Replacement materials should match existing for contributory buildings.
+New materials will have to be demonstrated as compatible with the immediate locality. - A3 Retain or reinstate original colour(s) of the residence.

+Additions and Alterations:

-New materials will have to be demonstrated as compatible with the immediate locality.
-P 3 Reinstatement of original colour is encouraged for contributory buildings.
-Where possible this should be informed by historical evidence including photos and paint scrapes. АЗ Retain or reinstate original colour(s) of the residence.
-Add litions and Alterations: Addit ions and Alterations: P 4.
-1 Materials and colours to additions and alterations should either match the original or be compatible with the immediate locality.
-New materials and colours that are compatible but distinguish the addition and alteration from the existing building are preferred.
-For alterations to existing dwellings the materials should match the materials of the original dwelling.
-For additions to existing dwellings the materials should be compatible but distinguishable from the existing.
+- A4.1 For alterations to existing dwellings the materials should match the materials of the original dwelling. - A4.2 For additions to existing dwellings the materials should be compatible but distinguishable from the existing.
 This to be demonstrated in relevant elevations.
-P 4.
-2 Roofs of alterations or additions should be clad in materials that do not detract from the built form of the existing dwelling.